 12.1.
 A program participant shall have the opportunity to apply through the Secretary of State’s office for a new voter’s registration using her or his designated address and may cancel any previous registration.

 12.2.
-The Secretary of State determine the correct precinct for the program participant and notify the designated county contact.
+The Secretary of State shall determine the correct precinct for the program participant and notify the designated county contact.

 12.3.
 The designated county contact will add the determined precinct to the critical precinct list and notify the program manager of any changes made to precincts maintained on the list.